 2. Climb Mount Phousi for fabulous views out over the city and Mekong and Nam Kham rivers especially at sunset

 3. Café Croissant d’Or for the best fresh croissants and coffee in Luang Prabang for breakfast

 5. Somjith Guest House centrally located, inexpensive and clean

 6. Cold beer with freshly roasted cashews, chilling by the river at sunset, watching the fishermen returning home

-8. Fresh Market, where the locals shop for fruit vegetables, meat, fish and much more
+7. Phosi Fresh Market in Luang Prabang where the locals shop for fresh fruit vegetables, fish, meat, and household goods

 10. Henri Mahot’s tomb

 Pak Ou Caves

 Luang Prabang stands today where the ancient capital of the Lan Xang kingdom stood from the 13th to 16th centuries, which was founded by Fa Ngoum.

 It was known as the “land of a million elephants and the white parasol” or Lan Xang Hôm Khao.
 Lan Xang to signify military might, and Hôm Khao the white parasol or umbrella, a symbol of Buddhist royalty.